 When can I exercise after Brazilian Butt Lift surgery?

-Cosmos Clinic advises BBL and Liposuction patients wait 4-6 weeks before resuming their workout program.
+Cosmos Aesthetics advises BBL and Liposuction patients wait 4-6 weeks before resuming their workout program.
 This allows the body time to recover after cosmetic or plastic surgery and for the transferred fat cells to stabilise in the targeted area optimally with an established blood supply.
 Exercising before this time can impact the fat transfer and therefore, the overall BBL results.

 Up until this time, BBL patients will still be experiencing some degree of swelling and bruising and will be wearing their compression garments at least part-time making it more difficult to exercise comfortably.